ome/omero-figure/README.rst

 OMERO.figure
 ============

-OMERO.web app for creating figures from images in OMERO.
+An OMERO.web app for creating figures from images in OMERO.

 For full details see http://figure.openmicroscopy.org